CMS Releases Final Rule to Update CLIA PT Regulations (to be implemented in CAP PT January 1, 2025)

 The CMS recently released a final rule to update CLIA proficiency testing (PT) regulations.
 This is the first update to the CLIA 1988 PT regulations since its inception in 1992.

-Based on initial review of the final rule, there are two effective dates that may impact some laboratories:
+Based on the final rule, there are three dates that may impact some laboratories:

 The CAP continues to review the proposed regulation.
 Based on that review, the CAP will provide further guidance to PT and Accreditation customers as soon as possible about the impact of any changes and when these changes might be initiated.